StanislavYurchenko/to-do-list/README.md

-# ToDoList
+# ToDoList - training project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

+Front end - Angular
+Backend - Node, MongoDB

-## Development server
+## NOTES

+- branch autodeploy for automatic deploy

+- Run `npm start` for a backend production server.
+Navigate to `http://localhost:3000/`.

+- Run `npm run start:back:dev` for a frontend development server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

-Run `ng serve` for a dev server.
+- Run `npm run start:app` for a frontend development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding